-Recommendation: The Sector will hear an update on any work that has progressed within the subgroup.
+At the 2016 Sector Meeting, the Sector will hear an update on any work that has progressed within the subgroup established at the 2015 Sector Meeting.
 As of the writing of the agenda, the subgroup did not have any information to report.